ourmaninamsterdam/mask/README.md

     select : '.select'
   }
 });
+selectMask.start();
 ```

-By default `SelectMask` class is available on the `Window` object but if an AMD loader, such as `RequireJS` is detected, then it will default to AMD mode.
+By default `SelectMask` class is available on the `Window` object.
+It will default to AMD mode if an AMD loader, such as `RequireJS`, is detected.

 ### Via AMD